Black River

 • Live music - On a Sunday night, the house band at Las Vegas Cafe delivers local and international hits.
 You may be surprised at the variety of songs that make it big in Jamaica.
 Not just reggae!

 • Go to a session - Despite the town's quiet disposition, we do live up to the Jamaican reputation of having lots of bars per square mile!
 Open every night and day, on the weekend one or more of these is likely to have something going on.
-Waterloo is a pretty safe bet on a Friday night.
 On certain weeknights there's likely to be a Round Robin dance somewhere in the vicinity.
 Just ask.

 • Go to the beach - Parrottee, 10 minutes drive east of the town.
 Heavy Sands, 10 minutes walk east of the Black River bridge is great for long walks on the beach and watching fishermen pull in their catch.
 Swim here with care, as the occasional croc has been seen swimming close to the river mouth.
 Bluefields is about half hour to the west, in the neighbouring parish of Westmoreland.